 You never know when your break will come.

-When we commit to and visualize a dream, life takes us in directions that could lead to it becoming fulfilled, the secret is to stay in it, perhaps it’ll be decades but in the end, it’ll all be worth it.
+When we commit to and visualize a dream, life takes us in directions that could lead to it becoming fulfilled, the secret is to stay in it, perhaps it’ll be longer than we anticipate, but in the end, it’ll all be worth it.

 If your attention is on your work and sharing your work at auditions, you will be pleasantly surprised when your phone rings with an offer.

 After one audition, focus on the next one.

 A creative journey is good for the soul.

 Yes, perhaps you’ll struggle financially, but creativity is good for the soul, especially if it’s what makes you truly happy.

 Being an actor creates a strong character, great wisdom and an interesting life, if you give it your full effort.
 The struggle is real but the rewards that creativity gives an artist must not be matched by money.

 As an actor, there are ways to keep on growing if you are not working, you can continuously read plays, rehearse parts, record your work, strengthen your voice, watch theatre, join a theatre group, create your own work.

 Hard work isn’t enough.
 You need faith.